Keilub/calebmallen/content/posts/36 John.md

 ---
-title: John's Elephant | 36
+title: john's elephant | 36
 description: Have you heard of Mac Barnett?
 date:   2024-03-26 13:00:00 +0300
 image: /images/wanderway36.jpg